 Azure Canaries

-Azure Canaries are configure using a json formatted user-data file:
+Azure Canaries are configured using a json formatted user-data file:

 {